 As your college-bound family considers a college, there are many considerations.
-Job placement rate, quality of program, and graduation rate should always be considered.
+Job placement rate, quality of the program, and graduation rate should always be considered.
 However, for most families, finances play an important role in college choice.
 Recent research confirms this, showing that families are coping with rising college costs by more frequently having students choose to live at home, take online classes or graduate early.

 Comparing the cost of schools before acceptance can be tricky.
 This difficulty is compounded by the fact that scholarships and grants may not be known until after the acceptance process is complete.
 However, for those who wish to ballpark possible pre-grant and pre-scholarship costs, there are quite a few ways to go about it.
 Here are a few that College Parents of America like: